Aquatic Plant Information, Tools and Research

 - Understanding Invasives

-Resource Description The Science Behind the "So-Called" Super Weed An article from Wisconsin Natural Resources magazine published in 2016 about the status of Eurasian watermilfoil (EWM) in Wisconsin's waterbodies, including variations in EWM abundance over time and between lakes.
+Resource Description Brittle Naiad Species Summary A 2023 factsheet on brittle naiad life history, distribution & spread in Wisconsin, potential impacts, and management options.
+Curly-leaf Pondweed Species Summary This 2023 factsheet provides an overview of curly-leaf pondweed life history, distribution & spread in Wisconsin, impacts, management options, and prevention techniques.
+The Science Behind the "So-Called" Super Weed An article from Wisconsin Natural Resources magazine published in 2016 about the status of Eurasian watermilfoil (EWM) in Wisconsin's waterbodies, including variations in EWM abundance over time and between lakes.
 Factsheet: EWM Research Facts and Long-term Study A 2010 factsheet about the status and effects of EWM in Wisconsin's waterbodies.
 What Can Plants Tell Us?
 The first two pages in this 2009 issue of Lake Tides describe a little bit about DNR's long-term study of aquatic plant communities in lakes around the state.
-NR 40 Invasive Plant Literature Review Fact Sheets Information on many Wisconsin aquatic invasive plants can be found here by clicking the icons in the "Lit.
-Review" column for each species.
 Research overview: long-term trends in unmanaged populations of Eurasian watermilfoil A 2021 factsheet on long-term trends in unmanaged Eurasian watermilfoil (EWM) populations.
 It shows that EWM populations are often small, variable, can increase through disruption events, and are not necessarily associated with lower native plant species richness.
 Research overview: hybrid watermilfoil and herbicide resistance A 2021 factsheet on hybrid watermilfoil and herbicide resistance.
 It provides an overview of research on hybrid watermilfoil response to commonly used aquatic herbicides, discusses potential mechanisms for spread of hybrid watermilfoil and herbicide resistance, and emphasizes diverse plant control strategies and integrated pest management.

 - Evaluation of APM Activities